openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 ##### Application Manager

-he Application Manager ensures progress through the process, helps the project understand the work to be completed along with explaining where they are in the application process.
+The Application Manager ensures progress through the process, helps the project understand the work to be completed along with explaining where they are in the application process.
 Applications Managers can be a member of the OpenJS Foundation staff, CPC Member, or other person approved by the CPC.